oceanumeric/EnteRAG/README.md

 Try for yourself: http://20.218.162.1/

-This project is a simple implementation of an AI-powered Enterprise RAG (Retrieval-augmented generation).
+This project is the implementation of an AI-powered Enterprise RAG (Retrieval-augmented generation).
 It uses a pre-trained model to generate embeddings for books and then uses Elasticsearch to index and search for books by using multi-modal search:

 - traditional text search
 - consine similarity search using embeddings

-The final goal is to index 1.5M books and provide a simple API to search for books using the above-mentioned methods.
-This project is for an interview assignment, which could show:
+This project built for many interviews, which could show:

 - My **data engineering skills**, check [ETL.ipynb](notebooks/ETL.ipynb)
     - you need good data engineering skills to handle 1.5M records, meaning you can train the model, index the data, and search for books in a reasonable time